 - MoFo Secretaries Limited, Company Secretary

-- NOMAD and Joint Broker Jefferies Hoare Govett, Nominated Adviser and Broker
+- Investec Bank plc (NOMAD and Joint Corporate Broker) previously Jefferies Hoare Govett, Nominated Adviser and Broker

 - Computershare Investor Services plc, Registrar